SkyCraftZheng/Revival-of-The-Blood-Moon/Blood Witch.md

 - **Burn Bridges**: Betray a friendly NPC, +1 [Temperature](Temperature.md)
 - **Pius Offering**(1 hour): Sacrifice a life of an innocent to the Blood Moon, +1 [Temperature](Temperature.md)
 - **Nervous Tick**: Reveal your identity as a Blood Witch to someone important, +1 [Temperature](Temperature.md)
-- **Self-Sacrifice**: your blood is [boiling](Temperature.md), you will bleed out and die a Blood Death in the next 5 minutes, once you die your body and blood is reduced to ashes.
-Nothing can stop this
+- **Self-Sacrifice**: Your blood is [boiling](Temperature.md), you will bleed out and die a Blood Death in the next 5 minutes, once you die your body and blood is reduced to ashes.
+Nothing can stop this.